-The incidence of intracranial an eurysmmay be as high as 19% in patients with a significant family history of intracranial an eurysms as compared to 2% to 3.5% in the general population.^{7,8} As a result, the American Heart and Stroke Foundation, American Academy of Neurology, and the American Association of Neurological Surgeons strongly recommend screening in patients with \geq 2 family members with intracranial aneurysm or subarachnoid hemorrhage by CTA or MRA, an approach also supported by a Choosingly Wisely recommendation from the American Association of Neurological Surgeons.9-11 Evidence does not support screening in patients with only one affected family member and no additional risk factors as incidence is low (1.14%), and early detection was not associated with improved outcomes.12 A 2016 prospective trial evaluated screening MRA in first-degree relatives of patients with ruptured intracranial aneurysms.
-Of the 305 total exams, unruptured intracranial an eurysms were seen in 2.3% of patients (95% CI, 1.02%-4.76%) and less than 1% of the screened population required an endovascular procedure or surgical intervention.13
+The incidence of intracranial an eurysmmay be as high as 19% in patients with a significant family history of intracranial an eurysms as compared to 2% to 3.5% in the general population.
+The American Association of Neurological Surgeons strongly recommend screening in patients with $\geq 2$ family members with intracranial aneurysm or subarachnoid hemorrhage by CTA or MRA, an approach also supported by a Choosingly Wisely recommendation from the American Association of Neurological Surgeons.
+For incidence does not support screening in patients with only one affected family member and no additional risk factors as incidence is low (1.14%), and early detection was not associated with improved outcomes.
+A 2016 prospective trial evaluated screening MRA in first-degree relatives of patients with ruptured intracranial an eurysms.
+Of the 305 total exams, unruptured intracranial an eurysms were seen in 2.3% of patients (95% CI, 1.02%-4.76%) and less than 1% of the screened population required an endovascular procedure or surgical intervention.
+The American Association of Neurological Surgeons are subaracteristic.